 You’re the grown-up, and you know that sometimes you’ve got to say you’re sorry.
 Sometimes you don’t, though, and apologizing for things that aren’t your fault is a common verbal tic.
 It’s important to save apologies for those moments when they’re necessary, and hold your ground when they aren’t.
 When you’re disciplining or comforting Baby, don’t feel like you have to apologize for their discomfort.
 In both of these instances what’s happened is outside your control.
 Either their own behavior has lead to consequences, or they&;s feeling scared or hurt by something you can’t stop.
 In either case, taking responsibility for the situation by apologizing won’t help.

 Instead, make use of apologies when they’ll matter most.
 That’s usually when you’ve made some kind of mistake that Baby will benefit from you apology for.

 - When you parent in a way that you don’t like: Everyone occasionally says or does things they don’t mean to.
 Being a parent is stressful, and stress makes you prone to outbursts and overreactions that you don’t intend to have.
 In the moments that you aren’t being the parent you’d like to be, the best thing you can do is regroup, get calm, and then apologize.
 This will teach Baby that the way you acted in these moments isn’t the way you should act, and that you’re aware of that.
-By teaching her that, you’re giving her a model for how she should treat other people, and how she should let herself be treated.
+By teaching them that, you’re giving them a model for how they should treat other people, and how they should let themself be treated.

 - When you do or say something by accident: Whether it’s letting a swear word slip, or play that results in accidental injury, plenty of parents find themselves needing to apologize.
 Just because you know that something wasn’t intentional doesn’t mean that Baby will immediately understand that.
-By letting her know, you’re giving her a better idea of what the rules of her world are.
+By letting them know, you’re giving them a better idea of what the rules of their world are.